SavSanta/ipv4guard/README.md

 ---
-Caveat:
+Caveat and Limitations

+- If an operator is already operating from a non-whitelisted target, one could possibly run commands from that target and the CNA script can not determine its origination point.
+- Similarily, operators should still be aware of where theyre actually operating from (ie be aware if your socks proxying, tunneling into different VLANs, targeting different RFC 1918 IP addresses)
-Higher memory consumption on large CIDR ( aruond /12 or lower) blocks.
+- Higher memory consumption on large CIDR ( aruond /12 or lower) blocks.
 Thusly not suggested for low memory systems.

+---
+# TODOs

+- Investigate adding hostname-based detection/prevention.

+---
+# References

+- Net::IP::Match::Regexp